lmammino/norrisbot/README.md

 If you find a bug or have an idea about how to improve the NorrisBot you can [open an issue](https://github.com/lmammino/norrisbot/issues) or [submit a pull request](https://github.com/lmammino/norrisbot/pulls), it will definitely make you a better person! :P

+## The Making of

+The NorrisBot has been developed in collaboration with [Scotch.io](https://scotch.io).
+A [very detailed article](https://scotch.io/tutorials/building-a-slack-bot-with-node-js-and-chuck-norris-super-powers) has been published to explain every single line of code.
+Enjoy it!

 ## License

 Licensed under [MIT License](LICENSE). © Luciano Mammino.